-Student Life Policies and Procedures Sexual Assault
+Student Life Handbook: Policies and Procedures Sexual Assault

 Westmont is deeply concerned about any incidents of sexual assault.
 The Student Life Office will work to provide a safe place for the survivors of the sexual assault.
 Below are some frequently asked questions pertaining to the issues of sexual assault.
 For more detailed information, refer to the Unlawful Sexual Misconduct Policies and Procedures.